sahilsk/sahilsk.github.io/_posts/articles/2015-02-18-database-in-docker.md

 - **CPU** :  CPU performance is totally Native.
 Same as you get without running inside Docker.

 - **I/O** :   Docker support[ many storage backends](http://www.projectatomic.io/docs/filesystems/).
-By default it uses device Mapper by default and can be switched as per need.
-However, being said this simply switching storage backend Disk I/O won't get you faster **iops** that you get natively.
+Device Mapper is being used by default and can be switched as per need.
+However, being said this simply switching storage backend won't get you faster **iops** that you get natively.
 However, if you use [docker volumes](https://docs.docker.com/userguide/dockervolumes/https://docs.docker.com/userguide/dockervolumes/) you'll get native speed.
-It also have few extra advantages which i'll cover in some future post.
+It also has few extra advantages which i'll cover in some future post.

 - **Memory** : Docker set aside a little memory for memory accounting.
-However, it can be native.
-No overhead if you disable memory accounting (useful for hptc, probably not for everything else)
+However, it can be native i.e No overhead, if you disable memory accounting (useful for hptc, probably not for everything else)

-- **Network**: There is no overhead if you run with `–net host`.
+- **Network**: There is no overhead if you run with `-–net host`.
 It's useful for > 1Gb/s workloads of if you have a high packet rate eg. VOIP, Gaming.